 Don’t abuse this, though.
 Images that actually convey meaning—like those used in a blog post or tutorial—need to be given non-empty alt text.
 Note the wording—you can’t simply omit the

 alt attribute from an image.
 All images must have an

 alt attribute present.
-Of course, as we’ve seen, decorative images should specify an empty
+But decorative images should specify an empty